Procedure Details

 3. Prerequisites

-Schools are required to provide pregnant students, and students with related conditions such as childbirth, or false pregnancy, with at least the same special services as it provides to students with other temporary conditions.
-For example, if a school provides homebound instruction or take-home assignments to students who miss school for illnesses, they must do the same for a student who misses school as a result of pregnancy or childbirth.
-Pregnant students and those with related medical conditions may also be eligible for disability protections and services under the ADA, depending upon their condition.
+Schools are required to provide pregnant students, and students with related conditions such as childbirth, miscarriage, termination of pregnancy, false pregnancy, pregnancy-related conditions, and/or recovery, with at least the same special services as it provides to students with other temporary conditions.
+For example, if a school provides homebound instruction or take-home assignments to students who miss school for illnesses, they must do the same for a student who misses school as a result of pregnancy, childbirth, miscarriage, termination of pregnancy, false pregnancy, pregnancy-related conditions, and/or recovery.

 4. Responsibilities

-• Instructors/Academic Deans/Associate Deans/Directors – Responsible for coordinating with the Registrar and Title IX Coordinators for grades and implementation of reasonable modification or a leave of absence.
+- Instructors/Academic Deans/Associate Deans/Directors – Responsible for coordinating with the Registrar and Title IX Coordinators for grades and implementation of reasonable modification or a leave of absence.

-• Registrar’s Office – Responsible for grades.
+- Registrar’s Office – Responsible for grades.

-• Students – Responsible for requesting reasonable modification through the Title IX Coordinators, and completing and submitting necessary paperwork.
+- Students – Responsible for requesting reasonable modification through the Title IX Coordinators, and completing and submitting necessary paperwork.

 5. Procedure

-4. Student meets with a financial aid counselor to understand the impact to financial aid, scholarships, or grants prior to authorizing the leave of absence.
+- Student meets with a financial aid advisor to understand the impact to financial aid,

-1. Students who are not able to return during the current semester will receive an incomplete (I) for the course and will be allowed to retake the course at no additional cost to the student and no academic penalty to the student.
-(See point 7 below).
+- Students who are not able to return during the current semester will receive an incomplete (I) for the course and will be allowed to retake the course at no additional cost to the student and no academic penalty to the student.
+(See step 7 below).
 A student already admitted to a selective admissions program will be guaranteed a seat in their program as soon as a seat is available when the student is able to return.

-5. Programs that work with third-party sites may not be able to guarantee a seat in the next semester the course is offered due to availability.
+- Programs that work with third-party sites may not be able to guarantee a seat in the

-2. The current course will not count as an attempt for a selective admissions program.
+- The current course will not count as an attempt for a selective admissions program.

-6. Upon notification from the instructor, Registrar’s Office staff will notate an incomplete grade (I) on the student’s academic transcript with an agreed-upon deadline for coursework completion.
+- Upon notification from the instructor, Registrar’s Office staff will notate an incomplete grade (I) on the student’s academic transcript with an agreed-upon deadline for coursework completion.
 Once the coursework is complete, the instructor will submit a grade change form to the Registrar’s Office to update the final course grade.
 If the student does not complete coursework by the pre-determined deadline, the course grade will revert to the grade at the time of leave.

-7. Alternatively, students who are not able to return during the current semester and do not wish to retake the course may apply for Prior Learning Assessment at no cost to the student.
+do not wish to retake the course may apply for Prior Learning Assessment (PLA) at

-2. This option does not apply to selective admission programs.
+- This option does not apply to selective admission programs.

 6. Reference